roop/roop.github.io/_posts/2016-02-15-swift-evolution-week-of-02-08.md

     talks about open-source Swift happenings last week.

-    In particular, Jesse talks about the discussion on garbage collection in the mailing lists that I haven't followed at all.
+    In particular, Jesse talks about the discussion on garbage collection in the mailing lists which is a discussion that I haven't read up on.